Ateneo–La Salle rivalry: Overall

-In terms of total collegiate and high school volleyball titles won in the NCAA and UAAP, La Salle leads with 43 championships compared to Ateneo's 15 championships.
-In the seniors' division, La Salle leads Ateneo 19–9.
+In terms of total collegiate and high school volleyball titles won in the NCAA and UAAP, La Salle leads with 44 championships compared to Ateneo's 15 championships.
+In the seniors' division, La Salle leads Ateneo 20–9.
 La Salle was 4-peat NCAA men's champions from Seasons 53 to 56.
 The Green Spikers won their most recent UAAP titles in Seasons 64 and 66.
 The Lady Spikers were the first NCAA women's champions in volleyball when the tournament was introduced in NCAA Season 51 (1975–76) and have 12 UAAP titles.
 They are thrice 3-peat UAAP women's champions (2004–2006, 2011–2013, and 2016–2018), and hold the distinction of having the longest appearance in the UAAP Finals in the Final Four era, from Season 71 to Season 80 (2009–2018).
 La Salle is also the only women's volleyball team in UAAP history to both outright win the championship by winning all 14 elimination round games in a season (Season 67), and to have advanced outright to then-best-of-five championship series with thrice-to-beat incentives by winning all 14 elimination round games in a season for at least two seasons (Season 74 and Season 76).
+In Season 88, the De La Salle Lady Spikers became the third team after the Ateneo Lady Eagles in Season 77 and the NU Lady Bulldogs in Season 84 to sweep the tournament with a flawless 16–0 record.